 - Pupils/students are not allowed networked file access via personal devices.
 However, they are allowed to access the school wireless internet network for school-related internet use / limited personal use within the framework of the acceptable use policy.
-All such use is monitored. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
-See also the Digital images and video section on page 23 and Data protection and data security section on page 19.
-Child/staff data should never be downloaded onto a private phone. - Volunteers, contractors, governors can access the guest wireless network but have no access to networked files/drives, subject to the acceptable use policy.
+All such use is monitored. - Home devices are issued to some students.
+These are restricted to the apps/software installed by the school and may be used for learning and reasonable and appropriate personal use at home, but all usage may be tracked.
+The devices are with the LGfL HomeProtect home filtering and monitored when on home wifi connections. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
+See also the Digital images and video section on page 28 and Data protection and data security section on page 24.
+Child/staff data should never be downloaded onto a private phone. - Volunteers, contractors, governors have no access to the school network or wireless internet on personal devices.
 All internet traffic is monitored. - Parents have no access to the school network or wireless internet on personal devices